 #2.
 Pick a Profitable Niche

 When looking for names to buy, the niche you select is important.
 Choose niches that feature content that’s always in demand.
-Topics which remain popular over a long period of time.
+Topics that remain popular over a long period of time.

 Here’s how you can pick a profitable niche: